- About Us

 TJX sells Bob's Stores to private equity firms.

 TJX announces consolidation of A.J.
-Wright division; 90 A.J.
+Wright division with 90 A.J.
 Wright stores converting into T.J.
-Maxx, Marshalls or HomeGoods stores; 72 A.J.
+Maxx, Marshalls or HomeGoods stores and 72 A.J.
 Wright stores closing in early 2011.

 TJX launches Marshalls, one of TJX's most successful brands, in Canada, with its first stores opened in the spring of 2011.